Average Customer Review:

-As a general rule, if you buy youth skates from a big-name manufacturer, you're going to get small skates that perform much like adult skates, but if you shop generic department store brands, you run the risk of getting something that performs more like a toy.
+As a general rule, if you buy youth skates from a dedicated skate manufacturer, you're going to get small skates that perform much like adult skates.
+If you shop generic department store brands, you run the risk of getting something that performs more like a toy.

 The most common complaints about "toy" youth skates are plastic wheels that won't stand up to use beyond the walls of a skating rink, boot closures that won't stay closed, low-quality bearings that keep the wheels from turning freely and, in one notable instance, a problem with the screws that hold the wheels on.

 In marked contrast to the trouble spots for "toy" skates, the K2 Marlee and Raider do almost everything right.
-They're sturdy enough to survive years of being handed down from one child to the next, and their real, 70 mm/80a wheels can handle rough outdoor conditions for years at a time.
+They're sturdy enough to survive years of being handed down from one child to the next, and their real, 70mm/80a wheels can handle rough outdoor conditions for years at a time.

-If your kids aren't quite ready for full-on skates, you might prefer the Chicago Skates 2 in 1 Inline Training Combo Set (Est. $40).
+If your kids aren't quite ready for full-on skates, you might prefer the Chicago Skates Training Inline Skate Combo (Est. $40 and up).
 These skates convert from a "training wheel" configuration (one wheel in front, dual wheels in back) to a true three-wheeled inline skate, and they're push-button adjustable between sizes 10J to 13J (small) or 1 to 4 (medium).

-The build quality on the Chicago Skates isn't quite as high as the K2 youth skates or even the Roller Derby and Rollerblade models we evaluated.
-Parents say the wheels don't roll as smoothly and the closures are sometimes a little loose.
+The build quality on the Chicago Skates isn't as high as the K2 youth skates or even the Roller Derby and Rollerblade models we evaluated.
+Parents say the wheels don't roll as smoothly and the closures are a particular weak point.
 The wheels also wear very quickly when exposed to outdoor pavement.
-But when it comes to doing their job -- helping children transition to inline skating from quad skates or no skating experience at all -- parents say they're a great value.
+But when it comes to doing their job -- helping children transition to inline skating from quad skates or no skating experience at all -- parents say the Chicago training combo is a great value.